sebschlicht/ubuntu-kickoff/README.md

 * configure what is displayed in the top bar via GNOME Tweaks
 * configure workspaces to span all displays via GNOME Tweaks
 * start Dropbox to download the proprietary daemon, login and configure selective sync
+* prepare KeePassXC
-* copy required credentials from backups to access password manager etc.
+  * copy required credentials from backups
+  * install KeePassXC browser plugin(s)
+  * enable browser integration for desired browser(s) in KeePassXC
+  * restart the browser to register it against KeePassXC

 ## Next Steps